osmosis-labs/docs/docs/beaker/README.md

 beaker wasm new counter
 ```

-Now your new contract will be avaiable on `contracts/counter`.
+Now your new contract will be available on `contracts/counter`.

 If you want to use other contract template, you can change the configuration, for example: